The Best Advice for Reaching Millenials With Content

 Even the ALS Ice Bucket Challenge was a wildly successful marketing campaign that mixed education with a charitable donation in a fun and exciting way that was easy to create and provided an opportunity for internet fame.
 In the end, the organization raised over $115M in donations.

-Other companies have followed similar tactics to market and advertise by making millennials aware of their charity work, aligning themselves with progressive marketing campaigns to same-sex and biracial couples, and even promote their hiring policies and practices to let customers know about competitive and livable wages and benefits paid to all of their employees.
+Other companies have followed similar tactics to market and advertise by making millennials aware of their charity work, aligning themselves with progressive marketing campaigns to same-sex and biracial couples, and even promoting their hiring policies and practices to let customers know about competitive and livable wages and benefits paid to all of their employees.

 How You Can Make It Work!